theturboturnip/mphil-thesis/output_RISE/RISE_cutdown.md

 -   The *bounds*, i.e. the range of addresses this capability could point to

-A great deal of work has gone into compressing capabilities down into a reasonable size (see [@woodruffCHERIConcentratePractical2019]), and using the magic of floating-point all of this data has been reduced to just 2x the architectural register size.
-For example, on 64-bit RISC-V a standard capability is 128-bits long.
-The rest of this dissertation assumes capabilities are 128-bits long for simplicity.
+By using floating-point, all of this data has been reduced to just 2x the architectural register size (see [@woodruffCHERIConcentratePractical2019]).
+For example, on 64-bit RISC-V a standard capability is 128-bits long, and we assume capabilities are 128-bits long throughout this write-up.

 A CHERI implementation has to enforce three security properties about its capabilities[@TR-951 Section 1.2.1]: